Table of Contents

 Fighting fleas is a frustrating battle that every pet owner will need to face at some point.
-Unfortunately, dogs are ideal hosts for these little parasites.
-Even with preventative measures, your pooch could still become infested with fleas.
-If you're looking for home remedies for fleas on dogs, look no further!
+Dogs are ideal hosts for these little parasites, and even with preventative measures, your pet could still get infested with fleas.

-Before you learn how to kill fleas on dogs, it is important to understand how fleas survive and reproduce.
+Before you learn how to kill fleas on dogs, you must understand how fleas survive and reproduce.

-Fleas can also survive for more than 100 days without a blood meal, which means they can easily survive on carpeting, bedding, furniture or other areas that your dog spends his time.
+Fleas can also survive for more than 100 days without a blood meal, which means they can easily survive on carpeting, bedding, furniture, or other areas where your dog spends his time.

-If your Fido has contracted fleas, there is a good chance that they have infested your house as well.
-To put it simply, home remedies for fleas on dogs will not be effective unless you get rid of the fleas in your home.
+If your pet has contracted fleas, there is a good chance that they have infested your house as well.
+Home remedies for fleas on dogs will not be effective unless you remove the fleas in your home.

 My 3 Favorite Home Remedies for Fleas on Dogs

-To make this spray, combine 1 part water and 1 part apple cider vinegar in an empty spray bottle.
+Combine 1 part water and 1 part apple cider vinegar in an empty spray bottle to make this spray.
 While this spray will not kill fleas, it will prevent an infestation from occurring.

 The drawback to this remedy is that it is a bit stinky.
 The apple cider vinegar has a strong smell, but that's also what helps to repel fleas.